Open-CMSIS-Pack/devtools/README.md

 - Device parameters along with startup code and programming algorithms
 - Example projects

-The complete file collection along with the PDSC file is distributed as a zip archive using the file extension `*.pack`.
+The complete file collection along with the `*.PDSC` file is called **software pack** and distributed as a zip archive using the file extension `*.pack`.

-CMSIS-Build defines an XML project file format that allows building projects based on hardware descriptions, software components, source modules and linker scripts distributed as software packs.
-The build manager (cbuildgen) is reading the project (`*.cprj`) and generates the build instructions as CMake configuration files.

-The end goal of this project is to provide a consistent and compliant set of command-line tools for covering the Software Pack lifecycle from creation and maintenance, via distribution and installation all the way to the project build, flash programming and debugging on the targeted microcontroller.
+The goal of this project is to provide a consistent and compliant set of command-line tools for **software packs** that covers the complete lifecycle including:

+- creation and maintenance of software packs.
+- distribution and installation of software packs.
+- project build with interfaces to various compilation tools.
+- interfaces for flash programming and debugging tools.

 ## Repository toplevel structure